 If you have loyal customers, what do you do to show your appreciation in a believable and authentic manner?

 This insight has application to the business sector: As a business owner, when was the last time you thanked your clients for working with you or buying your products and services?

 When a customer remembers how you made her feel and that you're grateful for their business, it drives loyalty and affinity for your company.
 Loyalty leads to referrals; referrals lead to new business

 It's not always what you say; it's often how you say it.
 Consider that all communications are donor communications.
 Actions speak louder than words.

 Being grateful is a principle that acknowledges to your supporters that their gifts are meaningful.
 Gratefulness recognizes that the gift is important and will make a difference.

 Gratefulness is a sacred trust: people choose to support organizations whose purpose upholds the values they hold most important, and whose mission in which they believe.
 Gratefulness is a character quality and part of your brand personality.

 An intentionally designed process for expressing gratefulness in a meaningful way will enhance those relationships.
 Design it, build it into your day-to-day activity, and gratitude will become an irreplaceable part of your culture.

-Be Grateful.
+Always seek opportunities to be grateful.
 Never pass up an opportunity to say thank you and engage a donor or a customer at a deeper level.